Daily Live Online Conversations with US and Global Theatre Artists on howlround.tv

 Watch previous talks on the Segal YouTube Channel

-Join us for an update on the situation for theatre artists in Palestine.
+Click here to join us for an update on the situation for theatre artists in Romania.

 About SEGAL TALKS

 SEGAL TALKS is a daily one-hour LIVE online conversation from Monday to Friday — about making art and making sense in the Time of Corona.

 SEGAL TALKS was conceived, created and curated by Frank Hentschker in March 2020.

 SEGAL TALKS has been made possible by the support of Susan and Jack Rudin(†), the Hearst Foundation, and Marvin Carlson, Sidney E. Cohn Chair, The Graduate Center CUNY.

 The Martin E. Segal Theatre Center is proud to announce the fourth weekly line-up of its new global series, SEGAL TALKS.
 New York, US, and international theatre artists, curators, researchers and academics will talk daily for one hour with Segal Center’s director, Frank Hentschker, about life and art in the Time of Corona and speak about challenges, sorrows, and hopes for the new Weltzustand— the State of the World.
 The Segal Center is the only theatre institution in New York City and the US creating original programming every day during the week.